kpmainali/CooccurrenceAffinity/README.md

 ```

-# Some examples of the usage of the functions
+# Some examples of the usage of the functions and illustrations

 We compute with a running example X = 35, m A = 50, m B = 70, N = 150.
 The syntax and results of the function calls for ﬁguring the MLE α ˆ , the median interval, and the 90% two-sided equal-tailed conﬁdence intervals for α, are as follows: